justinmeiners/efficient-programming-with-components/03_singleton.md

 but I'm not one of them.
 I destroyed my career by becoming this sworn enemy of object-oriented a long time ago.
 I am yet to see a situation where it's helpful.
-I'm not denying that it's theoretically possible to find a good piece of code written with virtual functions I am just stating the fact I haven't seen one yet.
+I'm not denying that it's theoretically possible to find a good piece of code written with virtual functions.
+I am just stating the fact I haven't seen one yet.

 [meyers]: https://en.wikipedia.org/wiki/Scott_Meyers
 [^virtual-destructor]: Making a destructor virtual ensures that if a class